dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-I have had a change of idea!
-Will do a real write up when I am futher into the idea.
-I want to use a face to represent the alphabet
+I want to use a face to represent the alphabet.
+I also am using the position on the page to represent the melody/pitch of the alphabet song.

+My face is so far too simple.
+I need more detail to be able to make the face more expressive.

+Ideas for detail:
+mouth lines,
+changing eye shape/ location,
+teeth boolean?
+tounge ?
+some idea of lip position?

+Still no idea of how I will do numbers.